 One of the challenges in evaluating the extensive database of test results associated with composite repair systems is determining the most effective means for direct comparison.
-This challenge is even present in the program presented in this paper that involved evaluating 48 different unrepaired and repaired dent defects.
-However, the development of SIFs permits both pipeline operators and composite repair manufacturers with a direct means for determining the remaining life of dents and the associated extension of fatigue life when composite materials are used.
+This challenge is even present in the program presented in this paper that involved evaluating 54 different unrepaired and repaired dent defects.
+However, the development of SAFs permits both pipeline operators and composite repair manufacturer suppliers with a direct means for determining the remaining life of dents and the associated extension of fatigue life when composite materials are used based on actual test data.
+From a design standpoint it is the authors' opinion that when using current composite technology the thickness of the composite should never be less than the thickness of the pipe when repairing dents.